 A state-of-the-art portable sawmill brought directly to your property to mill your logs directly into lumber on the spot.

 Forestry practices to help improve your woodlot for wildlife and enhance the health of the forest.

 From the Forest: Weekly Broadcast

-We host “From the Forest,” a weekly radio show on WIOX, our local radio station in Roxbury, NY.
+We host “From the Forest,” a weekly radio show airing every Wednesday from 6-7pm on WIOX 91.3FM, our local radio station in Roxbury, NY.
 Listen in with Ryan Trapani, John MacNaught, and other guest speakers, while they discuss trees, logging, wood, maple syrup, nuts and berries and the pressing issues central to our forests.